 Sensory Processing Disorder in Mental Health

-Clients who have difficulty modulating and regulating sensory information find it difficult to effectively use traditional ‘talking therapies’ like counseling and cognitive behavioural strategies including brief solution focused therapy, anxiety management and relaxation training, all of which are typically provided on acute mental health inpatient units.
+Clients who have difficulty modulating and regulating sensory information find it difficult to effectively use traditional ‘talking therapies’ like counseling and cognitive behavioral strategies including brief solution-focused therapy, anxiety management, and relaxation training, all of which are typically provided on acute mental health inpatient units.

 This psycho developmental approach brings together cognitive therapy approaches and SI theory and helps clients become ‘talking therapy’ ready, it is considered to be ‘pre-cognitive’ work.
-It follows a developmental sequence of learning – sensory skills that underpin development of sensorimotor, perceptual-motor and emotion regulation skills which can be considered to be the building blocks of higher order functioning including cognitive processing, behaviour and communication.
-When capacity for sensory integration and/or processing is interrupted, higher order functioning is impacted upon and typically presents as difficulties carrying out activities of daily living, problematic communication, often presenting as social withdrawal, e.g. agoraphobia or behaviour that socially isolates the individual, e.g. self harm or alcohol abuse.
+It follows a developmental sequence of learning – sensory skills that underpin the development of sensorimotor, perceptual-motor and emotion regulation skills which can be considered to be the building blocks of higher order functioning including cognitive processing, behavior and communication.
+When capacity for sensory integration and/or processing is interrupted, higher order functioning is impacted upon and typically presents as difficulties carrying out activities of daily living, problematic communication, often presenting as social withdrawal, e.g. agoraphobia or behavior that socially isolates the individual, e.g. self-harm or alcohol abuse.

-The approach now called the Be SMaRTTM Programme offers an alternative strategy to increasing self management for clients with mental health difficulties who are distressed, angry, disorganized or are engaging in self harm behaviours – having difficulty modulating and regulating incoming sensory information.
+The approach now called the Be SMaRTTM Programme offers an alternative strategy to increase self-management for clients with mental health difficulties who are distressed, angry, disorganized or are engaging in self-harm behaviors – having difficulty modulating and regulating incoming sensory information.

 The Be SMaRTTM Profile enables and empowers clients and their carers to take responsibility for making informed choices about care, creating pathways that will allow hospitalized clients to be able to return home rapidly and facilitates greater social integration in their own community.
-It re-frames behaviours, helping clients, their family and friends, and staff to better understand the reasons a client may have struggled to self regulate in the past, providing a framework within which learning and integration of new skills can be supported to occur.
-Nursing Staff are also now able to actively support clients to use helpful sensory self regulation strategies, including ‘self soothe’ boxes and bags and/or ‘motivate’/alerting equipment to either increase or decrease arousal levels.
+It re-frames behaviors, helping clients, their family and friends, and staff to better understand the reasons a client may have struggled to self-regulate in the past, providing a framework within which learning and integration of new skills can be supported to occur.
+Nursing Staff are also now able to actively support clients to use helpful sensory self-regulation strategies, including ‘self-soothe’ boxes and bags and/or ‘motivate’/alerting equipment to either increase or decrease arousal levels.
 Other opportunities clients are supported to explore as part of this therapy approach include; active ‘sensory’ exercise in the gym, ‘sensory’ complimentary therapies, ‘sensory’ craft work, sensory housework and gardening and ‘sensory’ baking.

 An audit of the approach in 2003 revealed that measurable changes included decreased: